Code-Institute-Submissions/IFDMSP-A/README.md

 * "Residents View" - to jump to the top of the screen
 * "Results Page" - to jump to the top of the screen

+># AFTER THOUGHTS

+The game functions as intended, and although I acknowledge this, I can see room for improvement with a larger budget and the assistance of a graphic artist.

+* Better graphics and animation may make the game more enticing.
+I.e
+* Animated graphics Icons, representing the issue types per district perhaps?
+* Animated cut scenes between pages
+* Sound effects such as  from crowds, boos and cheers.

+* More granular detail for issues, and responses being more precise (increasing the difficulty)

+* multiplayer option allowing competition between friends

+* Resolution type variance dependent on chosen party.

 >## END